script-fu/artbox/content/hub/feature-test/folder/Paintbrush-Options.md

 - **Uniform Jitter**:
   - Added an extra option in Additional Options called `Uniform Jitter`.
 When checked, any jitter is applied in a uniformly distributed way.

+- **Reworked Angle Dynamics**:

+Computes the final dymnamic brush angle for a paint operation, combining multiple input dynamics (pressure, velocity, direction, tilt, wheel, fade, and random jitter) according to the enabled options and user-defined curves.

+Each enabled dynamic contributes an angle value in normalized [0,1) units, where 1.0 == 360°.
+These values are averaged to produce a base result.

+If `Fade Initial Angle` is enabled, the result is smoothly blended from the initial brush angle to the computed dynamic angle over the stroke, using unit vector interpolation for shortest-path blending.
+The final blend amount can be defined with `Brush Angle Blend Factor`.
+Check `Use Relative Angle` to apply the initial angle as an offset relative to the active dynamic angle.
+To avoid an unstable start to the brush stroke, or to turn off the first click stamp, set `Direction Stabilization` to a value greater than 0.

+Random angle jitter is applied last, as a small perturbation around the final angle.
+This is controlled by a user-editable curve in the GUI.

+Usage notes:

+- Enable or disable each dynamic (pressure, velocity, etc.) in the brush dynamics settings.

+- Adjust the corresponding input curves to control how each input affects the angle.

+- The "fade initial angle" option causes the stroke to start at the initial angle and transition to the dynamic angle as the stroke progresses.

+- The random input curve should be centered around 0.5 for symmetric jitter.

+- A straight line from 0.0 to 1.0 gives maximum jitter in both directions.

+- A flat line at 0.5 gives no jitter.

+- A line from 0.4 to 0.6 gives subtle jitter (±0.1 of the maximum).

 ### **Benefits**

 This set of changes significantly improves the usability and efficiency of the Paintbrush GUI.
 By reducing visual clutter, hiding advanced options behind expanders, and simplifying the interface, users can now navigate the Paintbrush settings more easily while still accessing the features they need.
+The revised angle code and options open up a new range of stroke styles.